Joseph Jenkins (Amnon II)

 The three Australian faces of Joseph Jenkins: Swagman, rural labourer and man of letters.
 He had the photos taken in March 1871 to post home to Wales in explanation of the life he was leading.
 Each role was amplified by an accompanying descriptive poem of over 20 lines.

-Joseph Jenkins (27 February 1818 – 26 September 1898), was an educated tenant farmer from Tregaron, Ceredigion, mid-Wales who, when aged over 50, suddenly deserted his home and large family to seek his fortune in Australia.
+Joseph Jenkins (Bardic name: Amnon II) (27 February 1818 – 26 September 1898), was an educated tenant farmer from Tregaron, Ceredigion, mid-Wales who, when aged over 50, suddenly deserted his home and large family to seek his fortune in Australia.
 The Australian Dictionary of Biography says that "Jenkins's noteworthiness stemmed from the rich documentation of his experiences and thoughts that has survived".
-He was a consistent diarist for 58 years of his life and an award-winning poet, under the bardic name of Amnon II.
+He was a consistent diarist for 58 years of his life and an award-winning poet.

 He achieved fame posthumously from publication of some excerpts of his Australian writings.
 The compiler, his grandson Dr William Evans, a Harley Street cardiologist, coined the title Diary of a Welsh Swagman by which name he is familiar to generations of Victoria school students for whom the book became a prescribed history text in 1978.